 The uncertainty $u{\text{link/lab}}$ of the link to the local time scale, UTC(NICT) is given by a quadratic sum of the uncertainties associated with the frequency transfer between CsF1 and UTC(NICT), and the additional uncertainty due to the dead time during the evaluation campaign.
 As for the former, the uncertainties come from a measurement accuracy of time-interval counter and link cable fluctuation.
 There effects are estimated as 3×10^{-16} at most.
-As for the latter, in this time, the dead time is kept below 1%, which introduces the uncertainty of less than 1×10^{-16} .
+As for the latter, in this campaign, the dead time was kept below 2%, which introduced the uncertainty of less than 1×10^{-16} .
 We evaluate the combined uncertainty associated with the link to be 3×10^{-16} .